 BIS 345 American Environmental Thought Explores the development of current ideas about nature and the relationship between humans and the natural world, as expressed in literature and other cultural forms.
 Emphasizes historical, cultural, philosophical, and global dimensions of American environmental thought, along with implications for human interactions with the environment.
-(5) I&S
+J. ATKINSON (5) I&S for the critical evaluation and interpretation of documentary films.
+(5) VLPA/I&S